SandeepHegde21/Lets-Chat/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.
 ## Firebase Setup for the project:
+Before starting make sure to go through the official documentation of firebase to setup and update the rules accordingly
+      Documentation to go through:https://firebase.flutter.dev/docs/overview

          Before any Firebase services can be used, you must first install the firebase_core plugin, which is responsible for connecting your application to Firebase.
 Add the plugin to your pubspec.yaml file:
            dependencies:
                flutter:
                   sdk: flutter